nmatison/Jest-for-Algorithms/README.md

 # Jest Specs for Data Structures and Algorithms
 This is currently a work in progress.
-The idea behind this is to build specs that will allow students to work on their data structures and algorithms in javascript with a skeleton and specs to help them along.
+This started as a way to make me feel more comfortable with javascript, but I believe it will be helpful for others as well.

 Please note all README's but this one were written by a/A and are not my work.
 All specs were converted from their ruby specs to jest specs, and the skeletons are structured similarly to the way theirs are as well.

 If you see something that needs to be fixed, feel free to create an issue or pull request.
 You can also just message me.
 If you would like to contribute ***please feel free to do so!!!*** Just open up a pull request or an issue.

 ## Current Working Tests:
   * Binary Search Tree